 The Compensation Committee shall annually review and recommend to the Board the goals and objectives for compensating the CEO.
 That committee shall evaluate the CEO’s performance in light of these goals before setting the CEO’s salary, bonus and other incentive and equity compensation.
 The committee shall also annually review and recommend to the Board the compensation structure for Rudolph’s officers and selected senior executives, and shall evaluate the performance of these executives before approving their salary, bonus and other incentive and equity compensation.

 Board meetings are scheduled for the upcoming year in advance at the Board meeting in October and are typically held quarterly and for a full day.
 Special meetings may be called as necessary.
-The meetings are usually held at Rudolph’s headquarters in Flanders, New Jersey, but occasionally may be held at another facility in the U.S. or abroad.
+The meetings are usually held at Rudolph’s headquarters in Wilmington, Massachusetts, but occasionally may be held at another facility in the U.S. or abroad.
 Rudolph’s Independent Directors meet in executive session without the presence of management and the non-Independent Directors coincident with each regularly scheduled Board meeting.

-The Chairman is responsible for Board meeting agenda in consultation with the Lead Director.
+The Chairman is responsible for Board meeting agenda and, if applicable, in consultation with the CEO and/or Lead Director.
 Directors are urged to make suggestions for agenda items, or additional pre-meeting materials, to the Chairman or appropriate committee chair at any time.
 It is the policy of the Board to review major business operations of Rudolph on a periodic basis, and to review long-term strategic plans and annual operating plans.

 Information and data that is important to the Board’s understanding of business to be discussed at a meeting shall be distributed in writing to the Board before the Board meets.
 As a general rule, materials on specific subjects shall be sent to Board members in advance so that Board meeting time may focus on discussion and analysis rather than exchange of information.
 Sensitive subject matters may be discussed at the meeting without written materials being distributed in advance or at the meeting.